jerewy/codejoin-new/docs/prd.md

 1. Sarah creates an account on CodeJoin
 2. She creates a new room for her Python study group
 3. She shares the room link with her 3 teammates
-4. They start working on a Python data structures assignment together
+4. They start working on a data structures assignment together
-5. When Sarah writes inefficient Python code, the AI suggests Pythonic improvements
+5. When Sarah writes inefficient code, the AI suggests improvements
-6. Her teammate sees the suggestion and explains list comprehensions
+6. Her teammate sees the suggestion and explains the concept further
-7. They collaborate to implement the optimized Python solution
+7. They collaborate to implement the optimized solution
-8. The AI validates their final Python code and confirms it follows PEP 8 standards
+8. The AI validates their final code and confirms it follows best practices
-9. They save the project and schedule their next Python coding session
+9. They save the project and schedule their next coding session

 ---